 Griffith Park: The Party Corral & Southern Railroad

 Why It Rocks: While Travel Town is one of the most beloved birthday party destinations for kids in the city just around the bend, is an equally exciting option?
 The Party Corral and Southern Railroad.
 For two hours, kids are treated to an old-west themed party which includes a covered picnic area, a visit from miniature farm animals, and one pony and a handler.
 To cap off the celebration, board the Southern Railroad train for a scenic mile-long ride that will please everyone at your party.
 How’s that for having your cake and eating it too?

 How to Book: For up to 15 kids, the rate is $375 for 2 hours.
 Additional time can be added for a fee.
 Train tickets are $3 per ride but are available at a discount when purchased in bulk.

 Bonus Tips: Parties looking for that little extra something, can request a visit from Snowball the resident unicorn!

 4400 Crystal Springs Dr.

-How to book it: Jumpers are permitted but must be provided by an approved city vendor.
-Permit cost for any picnic area is $100 and can be reserved by calling (310) 836-1040.
+How to Book: Jumpers are permitted but must be provided by an approved city vendor.
+Permits for any picnic area can be reserved by calling (310) 836-1040.

 4601 Alla Rd.